What we do

 We work with and on behalf of our members

-We’re proud to sit at the heart of a vibrant national network of locally accessible youth organisations across the UK, estimated to support four million young people.
+We’re proud to sit at the heart of a vibrant national network of locally accessible youth organisations across the UK, estimated to support one and a half million young people.
 Our members range from regional infrastructure organisations and statutory or voluntary local youth groups delivering on the ground support to local authority-led youth services and national charities working with and for young people.

 This year, we launched the first ever UK Youth State of the Membership report, which summarises the findings of our national member consultation and research with organisations working with young people across the country.
 The annual report highlights current youth sector workforce trends, the changing financial positions of organisations and the challenges facing the sector.